seanbreckenridge/exobrain/programming/design/kernighan/README.md

 ## Why languages fail to thrive

-- niche or domain disappears
+- niche or domain disappears (what happened with Pic when troff died)
 - poor engineering
   - too big, too complex, too slow, too late
   - incompatible with environments